Menu

 Last Updated February 16, 2024

-It seems that fireworks orders were received not only from Japan but also overseas, and there is a catalog for export created for sale overseas.
+It seems that fireworks orders were received not only from Japan but also from overseas, and there is a catalog for export created for sale overseas.

-Web gallery "The World of Hirayama Fireworks Catalog: Jinta Hirayama, the first Japanese fireworks artist to obtain U.S. Patent"
+Web gallery "The World of Hirayama Fireworks Catalog: Jinta Hirayama, the first Japanese fireworks artist to obtain U.S. patent"

 (Digital Archive Yokohama's Memory)

-URL: https://archive.lib.city.yokohama.lg.jp/museweb/detail?cls=web_gallery&pkey=00000002 (external site)
+URL: https://archive.lib.city.yokohama.lg.jp/museweb/detail?cls=web_gallery &pkey=0000002 (external site)

-The problem here is that before Miyahara, before Miyahara, before Japan entered the international framework for patent protection, and even when Japan did not even have a patent system, there was no patent system in Japan.
-When I asked the US Patent and Trademark Office to provide information, there was a Japanese patent in 1883.
-It is Jinta Hirayama, and the name of the invention is "Day Fireworks".
+Now, the problem here is whether there was a person who filed a patent in the United States before Miyahara, before Japan entered the international patent protection framework, and even in an era when there was no patent system in Japan.
+When I asked the US Patent and Trademark Office to provide information, there was a Japanese who patented in 1883.
+It is Jinta Hirayama, and the name of the invention is "daytime fireworks".

 2 Who is Jinta Hirayama?

-By the way, what was Jinta's invention?
+Well, what was Jinta's invention?

-Let's take a look at the video below.
+Let's take a look at some of them.

-Web gallery "The World of Hirayama Fireworks Catalog: Jinta Hirayama, the first Japanese fireworks artist to obtain U.S. Patent" (outside site)
+Web gallery "The World of Hirayama Fireworks Catalog: Jinta Hirayama, the first Japanese fireworks artist to obtain US patent" (outside site)

-6 Meiji’s Global Strategy
+6 Meiji Global Strategy

-For inquiries to this page
+Inquiries to this page

 Board of Education Secretariat Chuo-toshokan Research Materials Division

-Phone: 045-262-7336
+Telephone: 045-262-7336

-Phone: 045-262-7336
+Telephone: 045-262-7336

 Fax: 045-262-0054